kamidev/survey_api/README.md

 SurveyAPI is an [Elixir](https://elixir-lang.org/) backend for [SurveyJS](https://surveyjs.io/Overview/Library/), a Javascript library for creating online forms and surveys.

-Web applications displaying surveys can use our API calls to fetch survey definitions and store survey answers.
-Both surveys and answsers follow a documented JSON format.
+Web applications displaying surveys can use API calls to fetch survey definitions and store survey answers.
+Both surveys and answers follow a documented JSON format.
 Our backend store them in Postgres, using [Postgres JSONB](http://www.silota.com/docs/recipes/sql-postgres-json-data-types.html) to make JSON search quick and painless.

 Phoenix API generators were originally used to create the API.
 [Here](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) is the step-by-step description we used.
-The official Phoenix documentation has a long discussion about [the use and limtations of generators](https://hexdocs.pm/phoenix/contexts.html).
-In summary: you should not use generators without understanding what they do.
+The official Phoenix documentation has a long discussion about [the use and limitations of generators](https://hexdocs.pm/phoenix/contexts.html).
+To summarize: you should not use generators without understanding what they do.
 Here is a current description of how to write your API [manually](https://elixircasts.io/json-api-with-phoenix-1.4).

 ## Prerequisites